-The MwSWZDI was established in 1999 as a Federal Highway Administration (FHWA), pooled fund study to promote and coordinate research related to safety and mobility in work zones among several cooperating states; Iowa, Kansas, Missouri, Nebraska, and Wisconsin.
-The association named has been subsequently changed to Smart Work Zone Deployment Initiative, (SWZDI).
-Originally administered through the University of Nebraska and later by the Kansas Department of Transportation, the FHWA and cooperating states recommended transfer of administration and coordination responsibilities to the Iowa Department of Transportation and the Institute for Transportation (InTrans) at Iowa State University.
-This was accomplished in calendar year 2005.
+The MwSWZDI was established in 1999 as a Federal Highway Administration, (FHWA), pooled fund study to promote and coordinate research related to safety and mobility in work zones among several cooperating states; Iowa, Kansas, Missouri, Nebraska, and Wisconsin.
+The association name has been subsequently changed to Smart Work Zone Deployment Initiative, (SWZDI).
+Originally administered through the University of Nebraska and later by the Kansas Department of Transportation, the FHWA and cooperating states recommended transfer of administration and coordination responsibilities to the Iowa Department of Transportation, (DOT) and the Institute for Transportation, (InTrans) at Iowa State University in calendar year 2005.

-Objectives
+Pooled Fund Objectives

 This initiative represents an on-going effort among cooperating states' DOTs, the FHWA, universities, and industry to evaluate new products and conduct related research focused on the enhancement of safety and mobility in highway work zones.
 State DOTs contribute funding necessary for these activities, prioritize products for evaluation considering potential benefits, and cooperate with university researchers to identify evaluation sites and conduct studies.
-Over 60 studies and evaluations have been completed since the inception of the SWZDI.
+Over 80 studies and evaluations have been completed since the inception of the SWZDI and final reports are posted in the Smart Work Zone Deployment Initiative web site at www.intrans.iastate.edu/smartwz/.